-10.1.1 [INT] Update on human resources and management capacities No changes on human resources and management area in the reporting period.
 10.2 Do you intend to deploy EU Aid Volunteers in the framework of this action?

 10.3 Logistics

 10.3.1 Are you overseeing your entire supply chain?
 Please answer "No" if you are relying on other entities to do this either fully or partially (e.g. Humanitarian Procurement Centre, Global Logistics Cluster, through joint procurement initiatives etc.)?